Ofekirsh/statistical-theory-meets-real-data/README.md

 1. To implement and apply statistical tests to better understand the data and validate assumptions prior to modeling.
 2. To model and predict sale prices of houses using machine learning techniques.

-Full Report: A detailed write-up of this study is available in `report.pdf`.
+Full Report: A detailed write-up of this study is available in [report.pdf](./report.pdf).

 ## Project Highlights